One Model, Any Conjunctive Query: Graph Neural Networks for Answering Queries over Incomplete Knowledge Graphs: Experimental evaluation

 \subsection{Ablation studies}

-\textbf{How does $\anycq$ perform outside the training domain?} As mentioned in \Cref{sec:anycq_properties}, we expect the search engine to exhibit similar behavior on processed instances, regardless of the underlying knowledge graph.
+\paragraph{How does $\anycq$ perform outside the training domain?} As mentioned in \Cref{sec:anycq_properties}, we expect the search engine to exhibit similar behavior on processed instances, regardless of the underlying knowledge graph.
 We validate this claim by applying \(\anycq\) models trained on FB15k-237 or on NELL to both datasets, equipping a relevant link predictor.
-The results on our QAR benchmarks are presented in \Cref{tab:transferability}.
+The results on our QAR and QAC benchmarks are presented in \Cref{tab:transferability,tab:qac_perf_results}. respectively.
 Notably, the differences between models' accuracies in QAR are marginal, confirming that the resulting search engine is versatile and not dataset-dependent.
 In fact, the model trained on FB15k-237 exhibits better performance on \emph{both} datasets, further aligning with our assumption on the transferability and generalizability of \(\anycq\).

-\textbf{How does \(\anycq\) perform with a prefect link predictor?} The \(\anycq\) framework's performance heavily depends on the underlying link prediction model, responsible for guiding the search and determining the satisfiability of generated assignments.
+\paragraph{How does \(\anycq\) perform with a prefect link predictor?} The \(\anycq\) framework's performance heavily depends on the underlying link prediction model, responsible for guiding the search and determining the satisfiability of generated assignments.
 Hence, to assess purely the quality of our search engines, we equipped them with perfect link predictors for the test KGs, eliminating the impact of predictors' imperfections.
-The results of~experiments on our QAR and QAC benchmarks are available in \Cref{tab:transferability} and \Cref{tab:qac_perf_results} , respectively.
-Remarkably, the simple query types in QAC pose no challenge for \(\anycq\), which achieves \(100\%\) F1-score on all of them.
-Furthermore, on large formula splits, the F1-score remains over \(90\%\), displaying the accuracy of our search framework.
-Similarly, for the task of QAR, \(\anycq\) with a perfect link predictor achieved over \(90\%\) F1-score, establishing the engine's excellent ability to retrieve answers to structurally complex questions.
+The results of~experiments on our QAR and QAC benchmarks are available in \Cref{tab:transferability} and \Cref{tab:qac_perf_results}, respectively.
+The performance of \(\anycq\) on all QAR splits exceeds 90\%, displaying great accuracy of the GNN-guided search engine.
+We witness similar results on the large formula splits in QAC datasets, further confirming the relevance of our model and highlighting the impact of the equipped link predictor.
+Remarkably, the simple query types in QAC pose no challenge for \(\anycq\), which achieves \(100\%\) F1-score on all of them, with a single exception.